 The Shay Youngblood Fellowship

-Take World Lisbon, in association with the writer and editor Veronica Chambers, is proud to announce the Shay Youngblood Fellowship.
+Take World Lisbon, in association with the writer and editor Veronica Chambers, is proud to announce the return of the Shay Youngblood Fellowship, for a second year in a row.

 Shay Youngblood was a novelist, playwright, poet and visual artist whose groundbreaking work helped shape the landscape of American literature for women of colour and queer writers from the 1980s into the 2020s.
 Among her notable works was her debut novel, Black Girl in Paris.

-This one-time award will gift a stay at our autumn 2025 retreat in beautiful Colares.
-The dates of the retreat are October 11-16, The fellowship includes accommodation (shared with one other writer), all breakfast and lunches, two opening and closing restaurant meals and all activities and writing workshops.
+This award will gift a stay at our autumn 2026 retreat in beautiful Sintra.
+The fellowship includes accommodation (shared with one other writer), all breakfast and lunches, three dinners and all activities and writing workshops.

 Please note that travel expenses to and from the retreat are not included.

-Take World prioritises womxn of colour writers and for this scholarship queer womxn of colour writers are strongly encouraged to apply.
+Take World prioritises black and womxn of colour writers and for this scholarship queer black and womxn of colour writers are strongly encouraged to apply.

-The application deadline is August 1st, We will notify the successful applicant by the beginning of September.
+The application deadline is June 30 2026.
+We will notify the successful applicant by July 30 2026.

 Excerpt from Black Girl in Paris, by Shay Youngblood